-Student conduct records are confidential to the extent allowed by University policy and the law, and the conduct-related contents of student educational files cannot be shared unless students sign a release permitting the information to be shared with specific individuals or, in the case of a student who is a minor, the eligible parent or legal guardian, except as stipulated by the Registrar's Office and with the four following exceptions:
+Student conduct records are confidential to the extent allowed by University policy and the law, and the conduct-related contents of a student's educational files cannot be shared with other individuals unless the student signs a release permitting the information to be shared with specific individuals or, in the case of a student who is a minor, the eligible parent or legal guardian, except as stipulated by the Registrar's Office and with the four following exceptions:

-- 1. Conduct-related information may be shared with other educational institutions and other university personnel considered those who "need to know," such as a coach in his or her role as an advisor to a student athlete, or the Director of Athletics; - 2.
+- 1. Conduct-related information may be shared with other educational institutions and other university personnel considered those who have a legitimate need to know this information, such as a coach in his or her role as an advisor to a student athlete, or the Director of Athletics; - 2.
 Conduct-related information pertaining to repeated or major violations of the drug and alcohol policy may be shared with parents or other legal guardians.
 This exception does not apply if the student is 21 years old or over, if the Safe Sammy Policy has been applied, or if the student can demonstrate that he or she is financially independent. - 3.
-Parental notification may occur if the student's actions result in hospitalization.

-4. Conduct-related information may be shared subject to subpoena or other court order.
+Parental notification may occur if the student's actions result in hospitalization. - 4.
+Conduct-related information may be shared subject to a valid subpoena or other court order.